efefurkankarakaya/library-app/README.md

 Therefore, a basic case should be like:

-- User signs up with an e-mail address that ends with `@protonmail.com` to be privileged user.
+- User signs up with their personal information.
 - User logs in and sees the books.
 - User taps on a book that interested in.
 - User taps on `Borrow` button.